Purchases and Refunds

 Mixed eligibility inside one order

-- A whole-order resell request only queues the tickets that are currently eligible.
+- A whole-order ticket return request only queues the tickets that are currently eligible.

 - Blocked tickets stay in the order with the blocker reason shown in the review step.